 Step 5: Take out the Ball Assembly

-Once the cam has been removed, the ball assembly can easily be lifted out.
+Once the cam has been removed, the ball assembly can be easily lifted out.

 Step 6: Remove the Seals and Springs